zjsun/spring-data-fm/README.md

-# spring-jpa-fm
+# spring-data-fm
-A freemarker extension for spring-data-jpa to solve complex query scenarios.
+A freemarker extension for spring-data to solve complex query scenarios.